In July 2017, March 2018 and again in August 2018, I went into the studio with The Tri-Gantics to record their first full length album.

 We recorded all basic tracks together in the same room and overdubbed vocals afterwards.
 Also some percussion and some guitar solos have been added later.
 The blues harp has been recorded on a separate occasion at an even later stage.

 Sound-wise it was an absolute blast to be playing in this particular studio.
 Lots of vintage gear combined with great monitoring systems and the know-how of mixing engineer Ray Black provided an incredible playground of possibilities.
-I was very impressed by how well the 3-mike approach worked for the drums.
-Especially the mono overhead delivered such a balanced output I've had never imagined being possible.
+I was very impressed by how well the 3-mic approach worked for the drums.
+Especially the mono overhead microphone delivered such a balanced output I would have never imagined being possible.

 During those three quick stints at the studio I learned once again what I already knew: Never go into a recording situation without a previously perfected demo tape.
 Or bring a lot of time and money with you.
 Your mind is going to trick you into thinking that what works live is going to work in the studio – which it won't.
 And vice versa.